-Rather than looking for the best investments, think about strategies that can help you maximize your lifetime income.
-For example, start shifting a portion of your portfolio into a bond ladder so that CDs or bonds are lined up to mature and match up with your future retirement age.
+Rather than looking for the highest returning investments, consider some strategies that can help you maximize your future income.
+For example, start shifting a portion of your savings into a bond ladder so that bonds are lined up to mature and match up with your future retirement age.

 Age 59 ½

 This is the earliest you can begin taking withdrawals from your IRA and other retirement accounts without incurring a penalty tax.
 Some families may benefit from taking withdrawals at this age.
 You can then choose to delay the start of your Social Security until age 70, but if you have other means of income you can compensate for this.

 This is when you can begin receiving Social Security benefits, but you'll receive a greater Social Security benefit if you wait until about age 66 to apply.
 You'll get an even larger benefit if you wait until age 70 to start collecting.

 Age 65 is when Medicare begins.
-Most U.S. folks should enroll in Medicare a few months prior to their 65th birthdays even if they have employer or retiree health coverage.
+Most people should enroll in Medicare a few months prior to their 65th birthdays even if they have employer or retiree health coverage.
 Part of your Medicare coverage is free if you have enough years of work in the U.S., but Medicare Part B is not free.

-You'll pay a premium based on your MAGI (modified adjusted gross income) from your last two years' tax returns.
+You'll pay a premium based on your modified adjusted gross income (MAGI) from your last two years' tax returns.
 If your current income is much lower than your income was two years ago, you can request a decrease in your Medicare Part B premium.

 For most couples, delaying the start of the highest earner's Social Security until he reaches age 70 makes a lot of sense, but there's absolutely no benefit to waiting until past age 70 to begin benefits.